Local structure of idempotent algebras II: Connectivity

-Since $a$ and $b$ are automorphic, $g$ is a majority operation on $\{a,b\}$.
+Since $a$ and $b$ are swapped by an automorphism, $r$ is a majority operation on $\{a,b\}$.
 Therefore, $ab$ is not only a thin majority edge, but also a majority edge, as is witnessed by the equality relation.
 Since $\zA$ is smooth, $\Sg{a,b}=\{a,b\}$, and this case is in fact impossible.